 Toggles Many options which alter the functionality of the program can be "toggled" on or off using Meta key sequences, meaning the program does not have to be restarted to turn a particular feature on or off.
-See Chapter 6 [Feature Toggles], page 13, for a list of options that can be toggled.
-Or see the list at the end of the main internal help text $(^{\circ}G)$ instead.
+See Chapter 7 [Feature Toggles], page 16, for a list of options that can be toggled.
+Or see the list at the end of the main internal help text $(^G)$ instead.

-10 Building and Configure Options
+10 Building and its Options

-Building nano from source is fairly straightforward if you are familiar with compiling programs with autoconf support:
+Building nano from source is straightforward if you are familiar with compiling programs with autoconf support:

 '''

-tar xvzf nano-x.y.z.tar.gz
+tar -xf nano-x.y.tar.gz

-cd nano-x.y.z
+cd nano-x.y

 ./configure

 make

 make install

 '''